-Cellular Senescence Good Your Cellular Senescence score assesses processes involved in progressive decline in your cells' vital functions usually associated with cellular aging such as: Cellular proteostasis (ability to make, fold, deliver and degrade various proteins) DNA damage markers and repair signaling Regulation of telomeres and cellular immortalization Oxidative and other stress-induced progressive functional decline Autophagy, stem-cell and regenerative signaling decline A score that is not optimal suggests that your body is not providing the needed throughout the body.
+Cellular Senescence Good Your Cellular Senescence score assesses processes Sep-2021 involved in progressive decline in your cells' vital functions usually associated with cellular aging such as: • Cellular proteostasis (ability to make, fold, deliver and degrade various proteins) • DNA damage markers and 100 repair signaling • Regulation of telomeres and cellular immortalization • Oxidative and other stress-induced progressive functional decline • Autophagy, stem-cell and regenerative signaling decline A score that is not optimal suggests that your body is not providing the needed cellular activities to remedy the stress processes, restore homeostasis, and rid cells of debris in an efficient manner.
+Did you know?
+As cells age, they stop dividing.
+We call this cellular senescence.
+These aging cells become dysfunctional, excreting more and more of their harmful byproducts into your body and the bloodstream, throughout the body.